The Expanly Playbook

 Your onboarding is a structured journey designed to set you up for success.
 Our goal is to provide you with the context, tools, and relationships you need to feel confident and effective as quickly as possible.

-Before Day One: You’ll receive all necessary hardware and a "Welcome Kit" at your home.
+• Before Day One: You’ll receive all necessary hardware and a personalized onboarding plan.
 We'll help you get set up on our core systems (Google Workspace, Slack, etc.) so you can hit the ground running.

 B. Performance & Growth: Your Trajectory at Expanly